-Binding procedures or standards for making adjustments to the Reference Rate may not be available to the Calculating Agent.
+Under certain conditions, the Calculating Agent may determine the Reference Rate at its sole discretion and binding procedures or standards for making such determinations or adjustments to the Reference Rate will not be available to the Calculating Agent.

-In cases where the Calculating Agent is authorized by the Joint Terms and Conditions to ascertain the value of any asset based on currently prevailing market practice, no binding procedures, standards or internal regulations regarding such adjustments may exist on the market or be available to the Calculating Agent.
-Furthermore, market practice can change significantly from time to time.
-Such adjustments made to the Reference Rate performed by the Calculating Agent may (negatively) influence the Bond yield as anticipated by an otherwise experienced investor at the time of the investment.
+In cases where the Calculating Agent is authorized by the Joint Terms and Conditions to ascertain the value of any asset based on currently prevailing market practice (which may change significantly from time to time), no binding procedures, standards or internal regulations regarding such adjustments will be available to the Calculating Agent.
+Furthermore, if the relevant Reference Rate Index ceases to exist, the Calculating Agent may determine the value of such Index at its sole discretion so as to make such value comparable to the standard value of the Index as it would have otherwise been calculated.
+The Calculating Agent will not have any binding procedures, standards, internal regulations or precedents at its disposal when making such determination and any such decision will therefore be reached on an ad hoc basis pursuant to a case-specific analysis.
+Because not every event or development concerning the Reference Rate or its Index is foreseeable, any adjustments or determinations made to the Reference Rate performed by the Calculating Agent may (negatively) influence the Bond yield as anticipated by an otherwise experienced investor at the time of the investment.